 Try This First

-- There may be a system outage in your area.
-To check if there is an outage in your area, please call 877-692-2253 and follow the prompts to check for service outages in your area.
+There may be a system outage in your area.
+Search for your service address on the Sparklight Outage Check page.
+Or call 877-692-2253 and follow the prompts to check for service outages in your area.
 If there is a temporary service outage in your area, you will hear an announcement regarding current outages.

 Did you know you can sign up to receive text message alerts if there is an outage impacting services in your area?
 Learn more.